 Your staff is the foundation of your health system’s success.
-The COVID-19 crisis is having an enormous impact on health system operations, and the pandemic will have far-reaching effects on how health systems manage their staff.
-Going forward, healthcare leaders need to expect more from their workforce management strategy as they depend on staffing strategies that empower them to develop and deploy an agile, flexible workforce.
+The COVID-19 crisis has had an enormous impact on health system operations, especially on how health systems manage their staff.
+Going forward, healthcare leaders need to expect more from their workforce management strategy as they depend on staffing strategies (e.g., centralized staffing) that empower them to develop and deploy an agile, flexible workforce.
 An emphasis on leveraging healthcare staffing and scheduling systems and defining clear processes will play a critical role in achieving success over the long term.

 Core principles for effective healthcare workforce management